Smino: 2019–2020: She Already Decided and collaborations

 On October 17, 2019, he announced the supergroup Ghetto Sage with Saba and Noname, releasing a single titled "Häagen Dazs".
 On October 25, he released the single "Trina", produced by Kenny Beats and Lido.
 On December 23, he released a two-song EP titled High 4 Da Highladays.
 Throughout the year, he collaborated with many artists such as Chance the Rapper, Cousin Stizz, SiR, and Doja Cat.

 In February 2020, Smino announced the completion of his third studio album.
 On March 14, he released the song "Tempo" produced by VZN.
 On April 20, 2020, Smino released the mixtape She Already Decided, which includes guest appearances from Sevyn Streeter, T-Pain, Bari, and Rizz Capolatti.
 Production on the mixtape came from Groove, Kal Banx, VZN, and Phoelix among others.
 In August 2020, Smino was featured on the soundtrack to the Madden NFL 21 game, on the song "Backstage Pass", alongside Monte Booker and The Drums.
 Smino made further collaborations in 2020 appearing on songs with JID, Ari Lennox, and Thundercat.

-2021–present: Luv 4 Rent
+2021–2023: Luv 4 Rent

 On January 18, 2021, Smino released the song "MLK Dr" in honor of Martin Luther King, Jr. Day.
 On May 18, Smino released the single "Rice & Gravy" with Monte Booker.
 The single was also performed on Colors Studio on May 24.
 He appeared on guest verses throughout 2021 including "Claymore" by Isaiah Rashad, "Right Track" by Syd and "Louie Bag" by Yebba.
 On November 11, Smino released the single "I Deserve" featuring NOS.
 On November 16, Smino announced he signed a new record deal with Motown in partnership with his independent label Zero Fatigue.

 On December 7, 2021, Smino debuted a series with Issa Rae Productions on YouTube Originals titled What Say What?!.
 On the first episode, he announced the title of his third studio album, Luv 4 Rent, while performing "I Deserve" and an unreleased song called "Black Luv Ain't Dead".